dtone/handbook/handbook/code-review.md

 ### Choosing your code-reviewer

 Unfortunately, automation in GitLab is currently very limited.
-You need to pic your reviewer manually.
+You need to pick your reviewer manually.
 Phabricator is way better, but we are currently not promoting Differential flow as it is more complicated for a junior developers (also not ideal when you need to collaborate on the top of the code).

 Rule of thumb for choosing your reviewer is to **escape your bubble**.
 Try to ask other people first, then your buddy sitting next you.
 This helps keeping engagement as well as overall understanding of the code-base.
 It also helps tremendously with keeping whole code-base consistent.